NA-Wen/NA-Wen.github.io/_pages/about.md

   - /about.html
 ---

   My name is Yufan Dang (党余凡).
-I'm a undergrad at **Tsinghua university**(2021-2025) , double major in **MPS (math and physics science) & Software Engineering**.
-And I will continue pursuing a master's degree at Tsinghua University's Department of Computer Science in 2025.
+I’m a coming master’s student at the Department of Computer Science, Tsinghua University (2025-2028), supervised by Zhiyuan Liu.
+I previously completed my undergraduate studies in Tsinghua University, with a double major in Mathematical & Physical Sciences (MPS) and Software Engineering.
-  Now as a research intern at THUNLP, I'm learning around LLM & agent, and engaged in [ChatDev](https://github.com/OpenBMB/ChatDev) as a main contributor.
+  I'm learning around LLM agent and multi agent, and engaged in [ChatDev](https://github.com/OpenBMB/ChatDev) as a main contributor.

   <!-- Holding a strong conviction that "Exploring the essence of intelligence will broaden the boundaries of cognition and contribute to a better world" I am currently strategizing to commence **a Ph.D. journey specializing in NLP/LLM/ML/DL**.
 My goal is to advance my academic pursuits, with the anticipated initiation of this endeavor **in the fall of 2025**.\\ -->

   I have a passion for sharing _tech blogs_ on my [blog site](https://cuddly-athlete-ff1.notion.site/NA-Wen-s-blog-6efd65e06b934c369ba0f0ad7901c4f8), where I discuss the courses I am currently enrolled in and share insights into cutting-edge papers and news.
 Aside from research and tons of math and physics, I love volleyball 🏐/ gym workingout 🏋️‍♀️/ tennis 🎾/ hiking 🏞️ and I'm a violin enthusiast.

   Feel free to reach me : [dangyf2003@gmail.com](mailto:dangyf2003@gmail.com).
+I’m currently in Shanghai (from July 10 to around August 20, 2025), and always happy to chat over coffee — just drop me a message!

 ## 🧩 Research Interest:
 <div align="center">
 Exploring the essence of intelligence contributes to a better world!
 </div>

+- LLM-powered agent, multi agent
-- LLM-powered agent, multi-agent 🤖, LLM reasoning and planning
+- LLM reasoning, planning
-- Learning Theory & Machine Learning 🎨 & Reinforcement Learning
+- Learning Theory & Machine Learning & Reinforcement Learning

 ## 🍺 News
+- [2025.6] I received my bachelor’s degree from Tsinghua University, majoring in Mathematical & Physical Sciences (MPS) and Software Engineering.
 - [2025.5.26] Our paper on evolving orchestration through reinforcement learning in multi-agent systems has been released on [arXiv](https://arxiv.org/abs/2505.19591).
 - [2025.5.15] Our team's work about "Multi Agent Cross-Team Collaboration" is accepted by ACL 2025 Findings.
 - [2025.1.23] Our team's work around "Scaling LLM agent collaboration" is accepted by ICLR 2025.